Lefie/Data-Structures-and-Algorithms/Data Structure/Array/array.md

 # Introduction

 ## What is an array?
 An array is a data structure that stores values in a contiguous fashion.
 In other words, items are stored sequentially or one after another in memory.

-In python, an array is called a list.
+Note that in python, a list can store items of different data types, whereas an array can only store items of the same data type.

+## Why do we use arrays?
+We can choose to use an array when
+* we want to store data and iterate over it one by one
+* we want to store multiple values in a single variable

 ## Advantages